 4.4.4. cooperate with law enforcement authorities in the investigation of suspected criminal violations and the system administrators at Providers or any other service provider.
 Such cooperation may include Ninefold providing the username, IP address or other identifying information about a User; and

 4.4.5. comply with any applicable laws or regulations.

 4.5.
 Ninefold reserves the right to charge the Customer, on a time and materials basis, for any costs (including labour costs) incurred by Ninefold as a result of or arising from any breach of this Policy by the Customer or any User.
 The Customer is liable for any charges invoiced in accordance with this clause.

 This Policy may be amended by Ninefold at any time by posting an amended version on our website.
 The amended policy will apply once posted on our website.
 By continuing to use the Services on or after the amended policy has been posted, the Customer will be deemed to have accepted and agreed to be bound by the Policy as amended.

 In this Policy:

-Customer means the person, company or other legal entity nominated in the Ninefold Customer Agreement.
+Customer means the person, company or other legal entity who has agreed to be bound by the Ninefold Customer Agreement.

 Emergency means a situation that, unless immediately remedied, the potential to jeopardise human life or safety or to cause immediate risk to property.